MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ## Supported platforms

-Python web services are supported on Windows platforms on which Python was enabled during installation.
+Python web services are supported on Windows platforms on which Python was enabled during the installation of R Server.
 Expanded platform support in future releases.

 ##  Workflow: Publish Python web service

-1. Download the core API swagger file.
-1. Generate a statically generated Python client library. you can learn about all of the API calls you can use to publish, manage, and consume Python web services.
-1. Import the library into your Python editor.
+1. Generate core client library in Python.
-1. Add authentication logic.
+1. Add authentication and header logic.
-1. Create a Python session.
-1. Prepare the environment (load libraries, load data, create models, train models, generate objects, ...)
-1. Create a snapshot to preserve the environment.
+1. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
 1. Publish the web service and embed this snapshot.
 1. Try out the web service by consuming it in your session.